-"And you look like one too!"
-Melena sang and dropped her purse in Nessa's lap.
-"Nessa, find my keys for me, will you?"
-She fell into the seat beside Shell and pulled Elphaba into the seat beside her.
-"Your father sends his regards, but he had some minister thing to do."
-She rolled her eyes, but no one noticed.
+While they waited, Melena fell into the seat beside Shell and pulled Elphaba into the seat beside her.
+"Your father sends his regards, but – surprise, surprise – he had some minister thing to do.
+We're all making an effort to contain our astonishment."

 "Hey, hey, hey.
-Be nice," Melena interrupted.
+Be nice," Melena intervened.

 Shell snorted.
 "Because you're forty—"

 "And you don't have to lie to us," Shell added.
+"We can take it."